raphpay/Clubbix-Backend/README.md

 # Clubbix-Backend

-A Node.js backend with Stripe SDK integration for payment processing.
+A Node.js backend with Stripe SDK integration for payment processing and subscription management.

 ## Features